Until the Ribbon Breaks

-Until the Ribbon Breaks (often abbreviated to UTRB), is a British band consisting of the frontman Pete Lawrie-Winfield (lead vocals, keyboards, programming, percussion, brass, guitar) and Elliot Wall (drums, programming, backing vocals).
-The band was founded in Cardiff, Wales in 2012, initially as Lawrie-Winfield's solo project and "blends genres like electronic, pop, rock, and hip-hop, but it’s all done with a sharp alternative edge".
+Until the Ribbon Breaks (often abbreviated to UTRB), is a Welsh band consisting of the frontman Pete Lawrie-Winfield (lead vocals, keyboards, programming, percussion, brass, guitar) and Elliot Wall (drums, programming, backing vocals).
+The band was founded in Cardiff, Wales in 2012, initially as Lawrie-Winfield's solo project and "blends genres like electronic, pop, rock, and hip-hop, but it's all done with a sharp alternative edge".

 History

 2012: Founding

 The group began as the solo project of Pete Lawrie Winfield, from Cardiff, Wales.
 Both his parents were musicians, and Winfield grew up to listening to artists such as Marvin Gaye, Stevie Wonder, and Elton John.
 Winfield went to school to study film, but found he preferred music after he started making soundtracks for his own movies.
 He has stated, "Until The Ribbon Breaks started as a concept I had for one record.
 Ribbon being film or a cassette tape as the whole thing was based around this idea of the combination of music and film.
 At the time I made it I didn't know how far I was going to go with it."